open-policy-agent/opa-java/docs/models/shared/CompileOptions.md

 # CompileOptions

 Additional options to use during partial evaluation.
 Only the disableInlining option is currently supported in OPA.
-Enterprise OPA may support additional options.
+EOPA may support additional options.

 ## Fields